 Some countries offer generous tax exemptions for spouses (and civil partners) who makes gifts to each other during lifetime or on death.
-However, where the married couple (references to marriage are also to include civil partnerships) are domiciled in different countries, the tax position of such gifts can be very different.
+However, where the married couple (references to marriage are also to include civil partnerships) are connected to different countries, the tax position of such gifts can be very different.

-In this insight article, we consider the UK IHT consequences of gifts between a UK domiciled and USA domiciled spouse.
+In this insight article, we consider the UK Inheritance Tax ("IHT") consequences of gifts between a UK domiciled and USA domiciled spouse under existing rules and those intended to take effect from 6 April 2025 following the enactment of the Finance Bill 2025.
 A full understanding of the UK tax consequences of gifting between these spouses is important where the couple own assets in both countries.

-As a starting point, it is helpful to understand how married couples with the same domicile are subject to UK inheritance tax ("IHT").
+As a starting point, it is helpful to understand how married couples with the same domicile are, under existing rules, subject to IHT.

-• Similarly, Mr and Mrs USA (both domiciled in the US) can make unlimited gifts to each other or transfer funds on death without UK IHT being incurred, albeit there may be estate tax or gift tax consequences in the USA.
+• Similarly, Mr and Mrs USA (both domiciled in the US) can make unlimited gifts (including of UK property) to each other or transfer funds on death without UK IHT being incurred, albeit there may be estate tax or gift tax consequences in the USA.
+Again, following the passage of the Finance Bill 2025, where Mr and Mrs USA are not Long-Term Resident in the UK, transfers between them will remain exempt from IHT.
 The overall position may also be different depending on whether Mrs USA is resident (a legal concept which is different from domicile) in the USA or another country.

-The position, however, is a bit more complex where a married couple have different domiciles.
+The position, however, is a bit more complex where a married couple have different connections to different countries.

 Gifts by Mrs USA to Mr UK

-Any gifts by Mrs USA to Mr UK benefit from the unlimited spouse exemption and will not, therefore, be subject to UK IHT.
+Any gifts by Mrs USA to Mr UK benefit from the unlimited spouse exemption and will not, therefore, be subject to IHT and this will not be altered by the passage of the Finance Bill 2025 into law.
 Mrs USA may, however, find that there are tax consequences in the USA.

 Gifts by Mr UK to Mrs USA

-Under the UK tax system, gifts (during lifetime and on death) from a UK domiciled spouse to a non-UK domiciled spouse do not benefit from an unlimited spouse exemption.
-Instead, the spouse exemption is capped at £325,000.
-This is a lifetime limit that is not refreshed.
+Under the current UK tax system, gifts (during lifetime and on death) from a UK domiciled spouse to a non-UK domiciled spouse do not benefit from an unlimited spouse exemption.
+Instead, the spouse exemption is currently capped at £325,000.
+This is a lifetime limit that is not refreshed however long the gap between gifts.

-This is to be compared with the nil rate band ("NRB") – a further IHT-threshold that every individual has of £325,000 (in addition to the spouse exemption).
-If lifetime gifts are made, then provided the donor survives 7 years from the date of the gift and retains no benefit in the gifted asset, the value of the gift will fall out of account for IHT purposes.
+This is to be compared with the nil rate band ("NRB") – a further IHT-threshold that every individual has of, currently, £325,000 (the same amount, but in addition to the spouse exemption).
+If lifetime gifts are made, then provided the donor survives 7 years from the date of the gift and retains no benefit from the gifted asset, the value of the gift will fall out of account for IHT purposes.
 In essence, the NRB will essentially "refresh" every 7 years.
-Any unused NRB from the first death can also be transferred to a surviving spouse – this is known as the 'transferable nil rate band' ("TNRB").
+Any unused NRB from the first death can also be transferred to a surviving spouse (to be used on their death) – this is known as the 'transferable nil rate band' ("TNRB").

 In addition to the NRB, the IHT residence nil rate band ("RNRB") may also be available in certain circumstances, providing an additional £175,000.
 Like the NRB, this can also be transferred between spouses ("TRNRB").